mrezabayat/iamsorush/content/posts/build-gcc11/index.md

 rm ~/gcc-releases-gcc-11.1.0 -rf
 ```

 ## More details

-The default installation of GCC on Ubuntu is accessbile with commands without the version extension:
+The default installation of GCC on Ubuntu is accessible with commands without the version extension:

 ```bash
 c++